Seif-Yasser-Ahmed/Heart-Failure-Prediction/README.md

 # Heart-Failure-Prediction
 This project explores clinical data, employs PCA for visualization, and develops classifiers like Naïve Bayes, SVM, KNN, and Decision Trees to predict heart failure risks.
-Includes dendrogram analysis for clustering insights and evaluates models using precision, recall, and F1-score.
-# Heart Failure Prediction

-This project aims to predict heart failure risk using machine learning models and the [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data).
-The analysis includes data preprocessing, visualization, classifier training, testing, and dendrogram analysis for clustering insights.
+Includes dendrogram analysis for clustering insights and evaluates models using precision, recall, and F1-score, aiming to predict heart failure risk using machine learning models and the [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data).

 ---